Harsha2318/Health-Assistant/README.md

 <<<<<<< HEAD
 # HealthCare Agent with Streamlit and Gemini

 A healthcare assistant application that provides health-related advice using Google's Gemini AI model.
-Users can ask health-related questions and upload medical reports (PDFs) for personalized advice.
+Users can ask health-related questions and upload medical reports (PDFs) for personalized advice

 ## Features